peteroupc/peteroupc.github.io/random.md

 <a id=Noise></a>
 #### Noise

 Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
-(See also Red Blob Games, ["Noise Functions and Map Generation"](http://www.redblobgames.com/articles/noise/introduction.html)).
+(See also Red Blob Games, ["Noise Functions and Map Generation"](http://www.redblobgames.com/articles/noise/introduction.html))<sup>[(3)](#Note3)</sup>.
+In general, the same considerations apply to any RNGs the noise implementation uses as in other cases.

+However, special care should be taken if the noise implementation&mdash;

-If the noise implementation implements [cellular noise](https://en.wikipedia.org/wiki/Cellular_noise), [value noise](https://en.wikipedia.org/wiki/Value_noise), or [gradient noise](https://en.wikipedia.org/wiki/Gradient_noise) (such as [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)), then different considerations apply depending on the implementation:
+- implements [cellular noise](https://en.wikipedia.org/wiki/Cellular_noise), [value noise](https://en.wikipedia.org/wiki/Value_noise), or [gradient noise](https://en.wikipedia.org/wiki/Gradient_noise) (such as [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)), and

-- If the implementation **uses an RNG to initialize a table of gradients or hash values** in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point), then the same RNG recommendations apply to the implementation as they do to most other cases.
-This kind of approach is recommended wherever feasible, especially where computer and information security are involved in the noise generation.
+- uses one of the following techniques:
-- A noise implementation that **uses a table of pregenerated gradients or hash values** should be used only if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation (treating the implementation as using a "hard-coded" seed).
+    - The implementation should use a **table of "hard-coded" gradients or hash values** only if the noise generation meets the [seeding recommendations](#Seeding_Recommendations) (treating the table as the seed).
-- If the noise function **incorporates a hash function** (including a PRNG that takes the input as a seed and outputs a random number<sup>[(3)](#Note3)</sup>)&mdash;
+    - If the noise implementation **incorporates a hash function** (including a PRNG that takes the input as a seed and outputs a random number<sup>[(4)](#Note4)</sup>)&mdash;
         - that hash function should&mdash;
             - be reasonably fast,
             - use a deterministic algorithm,
             - have no unspecified or implementation-dependent behavior or behavior that may change in the future, and
             - be designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
         - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.

-The [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) technique combines several layers of cellular, value, or gradient noise by calling the underlying noise function several times.
-The same considerations apply to fractional Brownian motion as they do to the underlying noise implementation.

-If the noise implementation implements other kinds of noise, such as white noise, pink noise, or other [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise)<sup>[(4)](#Note4)</sup>, then the same RNG recommendations apply to the implementation as they do to most other cases.
+Wherever feasible, a cellular, value, or gradient noise implementation should **use an RNG to initialize a table of gradients or hash values** in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point).

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs